 Similarly, if there is a problem with sperm, non-assisted conception may be difficult.
-For this reason, male assessment is recommended early in the journey to pregnancy if you have been diagnosed with pregnancy.
+For this reason, male assessment is recommended early in the journey to pregnancy if you have been diagnosed with endometriosis.

 I am having problems getting pregnant – what are my options?